Kiori

 The fundamental problem is not search-it is that our knowledge systems were never designed for questioning.

-A better mental model
+A better mental model for document search

 Instead of thinking in files, think in knowledge spaces.
 Instead of asking “Where is this written?”, ask “What does our knowledge say about this?”

 That shift requires systems built around traceability, operational use, and queries instead of passive storage.
+Knowledge workbenches like NotebookLM, Notion AI, and Kiori each approach this differently — but the direction is the same.

 This is the direction modern knowledge work must move toward, no matter which tools you use.

-What’s next
+What’s next for queryable knowledge

 In the next post, we will look at what actually changes when knowledge becomes queryable and why retrieval-augmented systems are often misunderstood.

-Why Searching PDFs and Documentation Still Sucks (and Why ChatGPT Isn’t the Fix) | Kiori
+Why Searching PDFs Still Sucks (And What Actually Works) | Kiori